zowe/docs-site/docs/extend/install-configure-zos-extensions.md

     -p pass
 ```

-This command will perform the same actions and give the same results as the command above but instead of passing in values for the -u and -p flags, you can use the export command.
+You can also run the following commands to get the same results but instead of passing in values for the -u and -p parameters, you can use the export command.

 ```
 $ export VERIFY_USER_NAME=user